Product design · Design systems · Design engineering

 The front door forces the map

 My page was Home, the product’s entry point, so designing it meant understanding every tab, every module, and everyone’s files.
 Extraction kept failing: styles were welded to pages, interactions died in transit, and much of the generated code was unreadable.
-The wake-up call was a single prototype file 10,180 lines long.
+The wake-up call was a single prototype file over ten thousand lines long.
 Nothing that size stays maintainable, for a person or, affordably, for a model.

 If it’s all code anyway, hand it off clean